dekoza/mtgpl/MID.rst

 :mtgtip:`Storm the Festival<https://c1.scryfall.com/file/scryfall-cards/border_crop/front/b/4/b4f1f69c-122d-472a-b82d-fed7c253a4cd.jpg?1631474556|https://scryfall.com/card/mid/200/storm-the-festival?utm_source=api>`
    Look at the top five cards of your library.
-Put up to two permanent cards with mana value 5 or less from among them onto the battlefield.
+You may put up to two permanent cards with mana value 5 or less from among them onto the battlefield.
 Put the rest on the bottom of your library in a random order.

    Flashback |mana_7|\ |mana_g|\ |mana_g|\ |mana_g| (You may cast this card from your graveyard for its flashback cost.
 Then exile it.)